 There are even funeral scams.
-Some disreputable funeral homes target families that are not familiar with cost of services and add unnecessary charges to the bill.
+Some disreputable funeral homes target families that are not familiar with the cost of services and add unnecessary charges to the bill.

 Telemarketing scams are also very popular.
 Con artists use fake telemarketing calls to prey on seniors.
 Many seniors use computers to stay in touch with their families and friends.
 But if your parent is not too computer savvy they can get viruses that open information on their computer to scammers.
-Home care providers recommend regularly checking up on your parents activity to make sure these issues don't escalate.
+Home care providers recommend regularly checking up on your parents' activity to make sure these issues don't escalate.

 If by any chance your senior falls victim to fraud, make sure to immediately call their bank and cancel any debit or credit cards linked to the stolen account.

 If you have any further questions, please feel free to reach out to our home care providers by calling (907) 885-0186.